microsoft/aed-content-nasa-su20/Learn/launch-project/2-data-collection-and-manipulation/includes/3-data-exploration.md

 ## Missing Data

 What we find in this Excel doc is extensive data about each launch.
-However, are you start to exlore this data you might find one big issue:
+However, are you start to explore this data you might find one big issue:
 There is only one row that represents a rocket launch that was supposed to happen, but was pushed due to weather concerns:
 Row 294 - Space X Dragon - May 27, 2020